samakintayo/zero_day/0x01-shell_permissions/README.md

 Script to print all the groups the current user is part of Write a script that create an empty file hello
-Script that execute permission to the owner of the file
+Script that execute permission to the owner of the file scripts that execution permission to the owner and group owner Scripts that create execution permission to the owner, group owner, user